bew/keyboard-qmk-moonlander/FIXME.md

 (`keyevent_t` is defined in `quantum/keyboard.h`, `keyrecord_t` is defined in `quantum/action.h`)
 !!!
 That 'time' field is NOT the time since pressed, BUT current value of `timer_read()` just after matrix scan it seems.
     (see `TICK_EVENT` then `MAKE_KEYEVENT` macro in `quantum/keyboard.h`)

+### Keys to activate specific RGB animations

+There are _a lot_ of builtin animations, but the only way to see them is to cycle them one by one and hope to not miss the one I'm looking for.

+I'd like next/previous cycle keys, + dedicated keys for selecting some effects I like, so I can quickely get THE ONE I LIKE or another :)

+Refs:
+- Keycodes around RGB lighting: https://docs.qmk.fm/#/feature_rgb_matrix?id=keycodes
+- Functions available to cycle: https://docs.qmk.fm/#/feature_rgb_matrix?id=change-effect-mode